-State Tax Form 2 is a form listing all personal property assets of an organization for the current fiscal year.
+State Tax Form 2 (PDF Version) is a form listing all personal property assets of an organization for the current fiscal year.
 Filing a Form of List is required by Mass General laws, statute Chapter 59 Section 38F.
 Each year, prior to March 1, all persons subject to taxation in a city or town must submit a list of all their personal property, which is not exempt from taxation.
 These personal estate items must be included on the documentation known as the Form of List.
 As of January 1, you will be able to print out a Personal Property Form of List.
 Blank Form of Lists is available at the Assessor's Office.
 The Form of List is due by March 1st preceding the Fiscal Year.
 Taxpayers are not required to estimate the value of the property included on the Form of List.
 The Assessing Division will determine the valuation, based on standard reference tables.
 In the event that a taxpayer does not submit the list, the assessor will ascertain, as best they can, the personal estate belonging to the taxpayer and will estimate its value.
 THE FORM OF LIST IS NOT OPEN TO PUBLIC INSPECTION.

 Personal property is all tangible property other than real property, including, but not limited to: business equipment, office machinery, inventory, furniture and fixtures not located at the owner's domicile on January 1